vsk8s/documentation/Operations.md

 ## Installation

-The following packages are managed by us to enable Kubernetes on Debian:
+The following packages are managed by us to enable Kubernetes on Debian.
+You will need to provide them via an apt repository.

 * etcd